aaronreidsmith/aaronreidsmith.github.io/_posts/2020-12-01-advent-of-code-day-01.md

 1. Using the `:$p2` notation says to Raku "create a command line flag called `--p2` and assign it to `$p2` with a default of `False`".
 Creating command line interfaces can be kind of a pain in a lot of languages, so I am happy that is built right into the language.
 2. This is the check to see if we are doing part 1 or part 2.
 Raku's ternary operator is `condition ?? true !! false` rather than the traditional `condition ? true : false`.
 3. Since we have to remove all the pair hardcoding, we can generalize it as a list called `@combo` and then just find the sum of the entire combo using the `[+]` meta operator.
-We perform a similar generalization for the `map` step
+We perform a similar generalization for the `map` step.

 ## Final Thoughts